Hanmb17/CI_MS1_CATTERY/README.md

 ### Developer Goals
 - Creating an excellent user experience for the target audience, cat owners looking for cat care services.
-- Provide a simple and intuitive navigation system, Thats makes finding relevant information quickly, such as services and contact details.
+- Provide a simple and intuitive navigation system that makes finding relevant information, such as services and contact details, quick and easy.
 - Create a visually appealing and responsive design regardless of screen size.
 - Provide content that the user can skim read, ensuring accessibility.